kappa54m/ZeroSpeech/README.md

+# Introduction
+This project is a fork of [VQ-VAE for Acoustic Unit Discovery and Voice Conversion](https://github.com/bshall/ZeroSpeech), an entry to Google's [ZeroSpeech 2020 challenge](https://zerospeech.com/).
+We aim to improve upon the results of the original project.

 # VQ-VAE for Acoustic Unit Discovery and Voice Conversion

 Train and evaluate the VQ-VAE model for our submission to the [ZeroSpeech 2020 challenge](https://zerospeech.com/).